audunmeltzer/eventstoredb_workshop/README.md

 - Account stream should always start with a AccountCreated event.
 - AccountCreated should only be written if stream does not exist.

-Update your implemententaion in Task 1.
+Update your implemententaion in Task 1, or checkout branch *task_2*

 Tip:
 ```java